Linuxfabrik/monitoring-plugins/check-plugins/huawei-dorado-lun/README.md

                         where every LUN is meant to be in use, so a LUN that dropped out of its mapping view is noticed.
 Default: ok
   -u, --url URL         Huawei OceanStor Dorado API URL.
+URL to the endpoint.
   --username USERNAME   Huawei OceanStor Dorado API username.
+Username.
   -w, --warning WARN    WARN threshold for the used capacity of a thin LUN, as
                         a Nagios range in percent.
 Off by default, because a thin LUN that is full is doing what it was created for; what runs out is the pool behind it.
 Example:
                         `--warning=85`
-  -v, --verbose         Print what every API request returned, so the
+  -v, --verbose         Makes this plugin verbose during the operation.
+Useful
-                        appliance's own answers can be read while working out how it reports something.
-The output is as long as those answers are, and session tokens are redacted.
+                        for debugging and seeing what is going on under the hood.
+Appends what every API request returned, so the appliance's own answers can be read while working out how it reports something.
+Session tokens are redacted.
-                        Meant for the command line, not for a service definition.
+                        The output is as long as those answers are, so this is a debugging aid rather than something to leave switched on.

 Documentation:
 https://linuxfabrik.github.io/monitoring-plugins/check-plugins/huawei-dorado-lun/